sun770311/FinSense/README.md

 <!-- PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

 # FinSense
-A financial analysis and recommendation system leveraging LLMs to answer user input questions with real-time data.
+A financial analysis and recommendation system leveraging LLMs to answer user queries with real-time data.
+Intelligently selects which function to execute based on user input.

 ## Installation
 Required packages: